kalpiree/LS-PLL/README.md

   <code>python main_.py</code>
   </pre>

-  <p>Execute this command to calculate the training loss and testing accuracy using the LS-PLL algorithm and save the model weights and parameters.<b> ResNet-18 </b> is used for CIFAR-10 and CIFAR-100 experimentation and <b> LeNet-5 </b> is used for Fashion-MNIST and Kuzushiji-MNIST experimentation.</p>
+  <p>Execute this command to calculate the training loss and testing accuracy using the LS-PLL algorithm and save the model weights and parameters.<b> ResNet-18 </b> is used for CIFAR-10 and CIFAR-100 experimentation and <b> LeNet-5 </b> is used for Fashion-MNIST and Kuzushiji-MNIST experimentation.
+The input files are generated from Step 1</p>

   <h3>Step 3: Generate t-SNE plots</h3>